onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 ### Bugs
 * We fixed an issue where emails were not sent when the inviter had no first name or last name registered in the IDP.

+## Release date: 2023-06-27

+### Bugs
+* We fixed the validation of M2M tokens used to access the APIs.

 ## Release date: 2023-06-20

 ### Improvements